Flexitime for technical and administrative staff

 Under the local agreement, your morning start time must be between 7:00 and 9:00.
 Your finishing time can be between 15:00 and 19:00.
 This means that you must be at work between 9:00 and 15:00.

 Lunchtime flexi hours are between 11:30 and 13:30.
-Your lunch break must be at least 30 minutes.
-You must not work for more than six hours without taking a lunch break.
+Your lunch break must be at least 30 minutes and you must not work for more than six hours without taking a lunch break.

 Normal full-time working hours are 8 hours a day.
-Lunch is not counted in working hours.
+Your lunch break is not counted in working hours.
 If you are part-time, your manager decides, in consultation with you, what flexible hours you work.

 When you work flexitime, you must pay consideration to your colleagues and duties, and decide your hours in consultation with your line manager.